 Screens have also shown to causes a disconnect between parents and children.
 Face-to-face interaction and eye-contact is very important for the brain development of infants.
 If a parent’s attention is fixed on a screen, a baby is deprived of this attention.

 What about Facetime or video-conferencing granny?

-When the AAP issued its policy adjustment in 2016 (adjusting, amongst other things, he off-bounds screen time age from 2 years to 18 month), it also mentioned that video-chatting often used for little ones to communicate with far-away relatives, are not included in the exemption.
+When the AAP issued its policy adjustment in 2016 (adjusting, amongst other things, the off-bounds screen time age from 2 years to 18 month), it stated that video-chatting often used to communicate with far-away relatives, is not included in the exemption.
 So you’re not completely at a loss – it’s ok to Facetime or videocall Granny.